Learning Machine Learning

 Learn the basics of ML

-Machine learning is a very mathematical subject, and though it’s better if you can learn it rigorously (with all the maths), it’s not necessary at this stage.
+Machine learning is a very mathematical subject, and though it’s better if you can learn it rigorously (with all the maths), it’s not necessary.
 But be aware that you will need a firm grasp of your high school maths if you want to progress further.

 One of the seemingly unanimous recommendations is Andrew Ng’s Coursera course.
 My honest opinion is that this is likely to put you off ML unless you are a very quick learner (and good at maths).
 I didn’t finish the course, and after giving up, I avoided ML for a long time.
 One of the problems is that he uses Octave/Matlab as a programming language, which nobody uses.
 That being said, the course does give amazing insight (provided you can follow the maths), and he covers many relevant algorithms.
 If you feel up to it, it may be worth following along with the videos but doing all of the assignments in python.
 Then you can compare your work with other people’s solutions on GitHub.